Team-Cartographer/SUITS-2024-LMCC/README.md

 ### Flask-Python Backend

 To set up the `Python` & `Flask` backend, make sure you are running `python 3.11+` on your machine.
+Please make sure that you are running the TSS Server (Link found in [About the App](#rocket-about-the-app)), as the startup process requires you to have done this to allow the server to run.

 Then, cd into the root directory from your GitHub cloning, and run the commands below: